Bikilaketema/webCrawler/README.md

     Replace `mycrawler` with the name of your crawler defined in the Scrapy spider class.

-2. Once the crawler completes, the scraped data will be saved into a JSON file names scraped_data.json.
+2. Once the crawler completes, the scraped data will be saved into a JSON file names `scraped_data.json`.

 ## Configuration

 - You can customize the crawler behavior by modifying the spider class in `spiders` directory.
 - Adjust the Scrapy settings in the `settings.py` file to suit your requirements.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug fixes, or feature enhancements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.